ryan-mcclue/ryan-mcclue/src/knowledge.md

 - what are the compute resources required by your algorithm?
 - If in C/C++ can extract flash and RAM requirements for that.
   If python, probably need to run embedded Linux, pay a size cost power penalty for that if it's unnecessary.

+Super loop has weaknesses.
+Implication of say, a GPS module performing trigonometry in 10ms, means other modules have to wait 10ms before they can run.
+In an RTOS, we could have the GPS prempted.
+However, an RTOS brings in design issues that must be solved, i.e. accessing data from multiple threads

+When selecting raw-mcu, will come in different package sizes, i.e number of pins.
+So, a smaller package size might not have pins mapped to a peripheral on the MCU, e.g I2S

 A single chip is often more expensive to develop/maintain and less fault tolerant if one of its susbsystems fails than having external sensors